Navigate this Section

-Reaching youth across the country: In FY 2019, an estimated 60 million—or 1 in 5—Americans lived in a community with a DFC coalition.
-Currently, the program reaches an estimated 2.7 million middle school students and 3.8 million high school students.
-By funding coalitions in all 50 states, the District of Columbia, and Puerto Rico, the DFC Support Program helps youth across the country and of all demographics to stay healthy and safe.
+Reaching youth across the country: In FY 2022, an estimated 67 million—or 1 in 5—Americans lived in a community with a DFC coalition.
+Currently, the program reaches an estimated 2.6 million middle school students and 3.5 million high school students.
+By funding coalitions in all 50 states, the District of Columbia, and three United States territories (Guam, Puerto Rico, and Virgin Islands), the DFC Support Program helps youth across the country and of all demographics to stay healthy and safe.

 The Comprehensive Addiction and Recovery Act (CARA) Community Based Coalition Enhancement of Grants to Address Local Drug Crises Grants (CARA Local Drug Crises Grants) program is aimed at current or former Drug-Free Communities Support Program grant recipients to prevent and reduce the use of opioids or methamphetamines and the misuse of prescription medications among youth ages 12-18 in communities throughout the United States.